Web Inspector ReferencePage Overlay

-In the Styles sidebar in the Elements Tab, hovering over any CSS selector will cause every DOM node that matches that selector to be highlighted in the same way as just explained.
+In the Styles panel in the Details Sidebar in the Elements Tab, hovering over any CSS selector will cause every DOM node that matches that CSS selector to be highlighted in the same way as just explained.

 - margin area